Find Trade Colleges

 Check out the precision metal working undergraduate certificate programs at these schools if you want to attend one of the most popular in South Dakota.

-Our 2023 rankings named Lake Area Technical Institute the most popular school in South Dakota for precision metal working students working on their undergraduate certificate.
-Located in the town of Watertown, LATI is a public college with a small student population.
+Our analysis found Lake Area Technical Institute to be the most popular school for precision metal working students who want to pursue a undergraduate certificate in South Dakota.
+Located in the town of Watertown, LATI is a public school with a small student population.

 About 11% of the students majoring in precision metal working at the school are women while 89% are male.

-The in-demand undergraduate certificate programs at Western Dakota Technical Institute helped the school earn the #2 place on this year’s ranking of the most popular precision metal working schools in South Dakota.
+A rank of #2 on this year’s list means Western Dakota Technical Institute is a great place for precision metal working students working on their undergraduate certificate.
 Located in the rural area of Rapid City, Western Dakota Tech is a public school with a small student population.

 Women make up 18% of the precision metal working majors at the school.